1952–53 Boston Bruins season: Playoffs

-Awards and records

 Awards

-The Boston Bruins did not win any NHL awards for the 1952-53 NHL season.
+The Boston Bruins did not win any NHL awards for the 1952–53 NHL season.

 All-Star teams

 Transactions

 The following is a list of all transactions that have occurred for the Boston Bruins during the 1952–53 NHL season.
 It lists which team each player has been traded to and for which player(s) or other consideration(s), if applicable.